 A Facilitator’s role also includes organizing the process and the meetings in order to facilitate efficiency, focus, and productivity.
 The tasks of a Collaborative Facilitator are to identify the issues, needs, and concerns that need to be addressed in every meeting, (using the input of the professionals and the spouses).
 The Facilitator will draft the agenda, the minutes, and the parenting plan.
 The Facilitator will ensure the meeting runs on track with the agenda, and on time and manage emotions and conflict if and when it appears.

-The benefits of having a Facilitator on a Collaborative case is the maintenance of efficiency as a result of the organizational and conflict management functions the Facilitator plays.
+The benefits of having a Facilitator in a Collaborative case is the maintenance of efficiency as a result of the organizational and conflict management functions the Facilitator plays.
 Many Family Attorneys who are Collaboratively trained will not participate in a case without the assistance of a Facilitator for these reasons.
 Furthermore, a Facilitator is best suited to support the parents in discussions of parenting in comparison to a Family Attorney or Financial Neutral.
-In addition, families often report a more satisfying and cooperative relationship following their divorce when the process is Collaborative and research supports this fact, with more than 80% of Collaborative cases in Florida showing no post-judgement disputes.
+In addition, families often report a more satisfying and cooperative relationship following their divorce when the process is an alternative option for divorce, like the Collaborative process and research supports this fact, with more than 80% of Collaborative cases in Florida showing no post-judgement disputes.

 If you have any questions about the Collaborative Process or the role of the Facilitator, please don’t hesitate to schedule a complimentary consultation.
 Be well and stay safe.